 As Greenville faces the demands of increased growth, limited transportation assets and connectivity challenges require new ideas and resources to ensure that all people are able to move around the County to achieve their highest potential.
 Thanks to the leadership of the Piedmont Health Foundation, a study of public transit and health and human services transportation was conducted in 2015 to better understand transit mobility in the community and to identify ways to increase residents’ ability to travel in Greenville County.
-A task force was established to oversee research and data analysis, develop recommendations and implement change.
 The results of that research have led to increased momentum among numerous public, private and social stakeholders to advocate for major changes to our transportation system.
 Additional research through Greenlink’s Comprehensive Operational Analysis and the Transit Development Plan led to Greenlink making route changes to serve as many riders as efficiently and cost effectively as possible.
 Other recent changes to increase ridership include the addition of an Intelligent Transit System, Track Grenlink, that allows riders to track buses in real time and an electronic payment system that does not require for payment.

 Hollingsworth Funds’ Involvement

 Hollingsworth Funds recognizes that lack of access to efficient and effective transportation is one of the major cross-sector barriers influencing economic mobility.
-The Transportation Initiative is yet another example of multiple stakeholders looking to come together around a common purpose.
+These transportation and connectivity initiatives are yet another example of multiple stakeholders looking to come together around a common purpose.
 We were an early stage investor in the research and planning of the transit mobility study.
-We have provided match funding for Greenlink’s successful application to the Federal Transit Administration’s Low or No Emission Vehicle Program to secure new Proterra buses and we are currently evaluating grant opportunities to invest in other selected implementation strategies.
+We have provided match funding for Greenlink’s successful application to the Federal Transit Administration’s Low or No Emission Vehicle Program to secure new Proterra buses as well as investing in other selected implementation strategies.
 Hollingworth Funds provided financial support for a planning grant to have Kimley-Horn, one of the nation’s premier planning and design engineering consultants, facilitate the Connecting Our Future work as well as provided financial support for the initial Shaping Our Future report.
-In addition to our financial commitments, our board and staff continues to utilize its social, moral, intellectual and reputational capital by serving on leadership committees and advocating for policy change across a number of transportation-related issues, and encouraging a collective approach between private and public sector players.
+In addition to our financial commitments, our board and staff continues to utilize its social, moral, intellectual and reputational capital by serving on leadership committees, advocating for policy change across a number of transportation-related issues, and encouraging a collective approach between private and public sector players.